 - They have been advised to start Pilates by another health care practitioner (e.g. Consultant or GP) and want to join a specialist Clinically led class to make sure they have the right support in the class and adequately experienced Instructor, who is specifically trained and qualified to manage a health related condition.

 - They’ve suffered with back or neck pain (or other injuries) on and off for years and have heard Pilates is great to stop it re-occurring (which it definitely is!).

 - They’ve been to another Pilates class elsewhere but felt that the class size was too big and they weren’t getting enough attention or support from the instructor.
 We even have people who’ve picked up an injury at other classes from doing Pilates incorrectly or without the right support.

 - They’ve just heard wonderful things about Pilates and want to experience the benefits too in a friendly, supportive environment!

 As our instructors are also Physiotherapist or Graduate Sports Therapists, you always have ‘on hand’ expertise ready to share their knowledge and advice at every class.
 They have such an extensive knowledge of the human body and also injury, so can tailor each class to the individual needs and make sure you really get the most out of it for you.
 The classes only ever have a maximum of 11 participants, so you are always under the watchful eye to make sure you’re doing the exercises correctly and be progressed when needed.

 There is a real skill in getting the Pilates exercises right and this needs concentration, guidance and attention.

 Take a look at our class timetable to see the classes we run at goPhysio.

 Questions we’re often asked about our classes

 How many people come to the Pilates classes?
-The numbers for each class are strictly limited to a maximum of 11.
+The numbers for each class are strictly limited to a maximum of 11, however the classes are often smaller than this.
 This is to ensure that we maintain a high quality class, with the instructor being able to give sufficient attention & support to each individual.